 Journalist Describes The Loneliness And Leakiness Of Trump's White House

-As the first American president to be elected with no prior political or military experience, President Trump has had to adapt quickly to the responsibilities of public office.
+As the first American president to be elected with no prior political or military experience, Donald Trump has had to adapt quickly to the responsibilities of public office.

 Haberman has been covering Trump since the early 2000s, when she worked for The New York Post and The New York Daily News.
 In 2015, she joined The New York Times, where she covered the Trump campaign before moving on to the White House.

 Haberman describes the president as a homebody who hates interpersonal conflict.
-Looking ahead, she predicts that the reported feud between Trump son-in-law Jared Kushner and strategist Steve Bannon will not result in Bannon's dismissal any time soon.
+Looking ahead, she predicts that the reported feud between Trump son-in-law Jared Kushner and strategist Steve Bannon will not result in Bannon's dismissal anytime soon.
 "The 'you're fired' guy actually ... really doesn't like firing people and, generally speaking, will try to leave it to other people," Haberman says.

 Interview Highlights